Core2Quad777/vk-music-instrumental/README.md

 # vk-music-instrumental
-SImply program that takes list of songs from VK and download there instrumental version First of all, make vk-playlist.txt file.
+Simply program that takes list of songs from VK and download there instrumental version First of all, make vk-playlist.txt file.
 You can do it like this:
 1. Go to vk page of you playlist
 2. Click F12